WidgetKing/cpextra/docs/variables/command.md

 ```

 ::: tip The 'all' keyword
-**xcmndCompleteSlide** recognizes a special keyword: **all** that allows you to mark all slides in a course module as complete with just one assignment as shown below:
+**xcmndCompleteSlide** recognizes a special keyword: **all** (not case-sensitive) that allows you to mark all slides in a course module as complete with just one assignment as shown below:

 ```
 Assign | xcmndCompleteSlide with all